 - good problem solving skills

-- The Scottish Water Modern Apprenticeship leads to a relevant Scottish Vocational Qualification (SVQ) at SCQF Level 6, a National Progression Award (NPA) and Higher National Certificate (HNC) in Water Operations.
+- The Scottish Water Modern Apprenticeship leads to a relevant SVQ at SCQF Level 6, a National Progression Award (NPA) and HNC in Water Operations.

 - You could train on the job and attend college on a day release basis.